tush47/Money_splitwise/README.md

 # Money_splitwise
-this is a code for spliting money expended together by people and then settling easy other
+this is a code for spliting money expended together by people and then settling easy other using cpp Overall, the code reads a set of key-value pairs from the user, calculates the payment path based on the values, and prints the payment information until all the values are equal.